Different typologies of interventions can be categorised:

 Adapted from Garnett, et al. (2015).

 Different mechanisms are available for interventions, including taxation/subsidies, consumer information, voluntary agreements, and regulatory mechanisms.
-Each of these involve trade-offs in different ways, have inter-dependencies, and overlap exists between them.
+Each of these involve trade-offs in different ways, have inter-dependencies, and an overlap exists between them.

 Most of the research on this topic is from developed countries, and based upon both modelling and empirical research.